Claude Code vs ChatGPT vs Gemini: Which AI Coding Tool Should You Use?

 | Premium | Max ($100-200/mo) — heavy usage | Pro ($200/mo) — unlimited GPT-4o | API pay-per-use |

-| API (per 1M tokens) | $3-15 (input/output varies by model) | $2.50-10 (GPT-4o) | $1.25-10 (2.5 Pro) |
+| API (per 1M tokens) | $3-15 (input/output varies by model) | $2.50-10 (GPT-4o) | $1.25-10 (2.5 Pro); Flash much cheaper |

-A common combination:
+A common combination in 2026:

 The tools are complementary, not mutually exclusive.
-That said, if you need to pick one tool as your primary AI coding partner — the one that handles the broadest range of real development work — Claude Code's agentic capabilities give it a decisive edge for anyone beyond the "asking questions about code" stage.
+That said, if you need to pick one primary AI coding partner — the one that handles the broadest range of real development work — Claude Code's agentic capabilities give it a decisive edge for anyone beyond the "asking questions about code" stage.

 Get Started with Claude Code